robinrodricks/vue3-touch-events/README.md

 ## Swipe

-These swiping events are provided by this library.
+These swiping events are provided by this library. **All these work on Desktop & Mobile.**

 | <div style="width:250px">Event</div>     | Behaviour          |
 | ---------------------------------------- | ------------------ |